|

 revolution, with the first couple of chapters on the influence of religion,

+their lives, and their sermons before, during, after the revolution.
 Lucy A. Forster-Smith, ed., foreword by Janet M. Cooper Nelson, College & University Chaplaincy in the 21st Century: A Multifaith Look at the Practice of Ministry on Campuses across America (Nashville: SkyLight Paths, 2013; 447 pp.), credited as the first comprehensive resource for chaplains and campus ministers of all faith traditions--a vital resource for ministry in multifaith and secular contexts.
 Forster-Smith is chaplain and associate dean for religious and spiritual life at Macalester College in Saint Paul, Minnesota, and co-director of the Macalester Lilly Project for Vocation and Ethical Leadership, a Lilly Endowment program for the theological exploration of vocation; and Janet M. Cooper Nelson is chaplain of Brown University in Providence, Rhode Island, and teaches at Brown’s Alpert School of Medicine.
 Aaron W. Mobley, Fear No Evil: A Guide for Prison

 Chaplaincy (Manchester, KY: Lulu.com,